Anisotropic flow of convex hypersurfaces by the square root of the scalar curvature: Introduction

 The evolution of hypersurfaces in Euclidean spaces governed by curvature has been considered in many aspects in geometric analysis and mathematical physics.
 In this paper, we consider a one parameter family of immersions $X(\cdot, t):\mS^n \rightarrow M_t \subset \R^{n+1}$, $M_t:=X(\mS^n,t)$, and its evolution in time governed by the square root of scalar curvature on $M_t$ and a given smooth positive function $\psi$ in $\R^{n+1}$ with compact support: consider the following initial value problem

 where $\bnu$ is the outward unit normal to $M_t$, and $M_0$ is a strictly convex smooth hypersurface in $\R^{n+1}$.
 Here $\psi$, by which we call the anisotropic factor, can be considered as a nonhomogeneous influence on the curvature flow from the underlying manifold $\R^{n+1}$.
-Note the dependence of $\psi$ on the position $X(\cdot, t)$, not on the normal vector $\boldsymbol{\nu}$ as considered in \cite{A2} and \cite{A7}.
+Note the dependence of $\psi$ on the position $X(\cdot, t)$, not on the normal vector $\boldsymbol{\nu}$ as considered in \cite{A2,A7}.
 Throughout the paper, we shall call the flow in \eqref{evolution_eq1} {\it anisotropic scalar curvature flow} in short.
-The flow we concern in this paper is the generalization of that considered by Chow in \cite{C2}.
+The flow we concern in this paper is the generalisation of that considered by Chow in \cite{C2} where the speed of the flow is $R^{1/2}$, and recently the case in which the speed is $R^p$ for $p > 1/2$, was studied in \cite{AS}.
 Our aim is to show the smooth convergence of the flow and find a condition on $\psi$ to have a spherical limit profile of the rescaled flow.